jdeathe/centos-ssh/README.md

 ### Running

 To run the a docker container from this image you can use the standard docker commands.
-Alternatively you can use the embedded (Service Container Manager Interface) [scmi](https://github.com/jdeathe/centos-ssh/blob/centos-7/usr/sbin/scmi) that is included in the image since `centos-7-2.1.0` or, if you have a checkout of the [source repository](https://github.com/jdeathe/centos-ssh), and have make installed the Makefile provides targets to build, install, start, stop etc. The helper scripts will terminate any running container of the same name and run a new daemonised container.
-You can use environment variables to configure the container options and set custom docker run parameters.
+Alternatively, you can use the embedded (Service Container Manager Interface) [scmi](https://github.com/jdeathe/centos-ssh/blob/centos-7/usr/sbin/scmi) that is included in the image since `centos-6-1.7.0`|`centos-7-2.1.0` or, if you have a checkout of the [source repository](https://github.com/jdeathe/centos-ssh), and have make installed the Makefile provides targets to build, install, start, stop etc. where environment variables can be used to configure the container options and set custom docker run parameters.

 #### SCMI Installation Examples

 The following example uses docker to run the SCMI install command to create and start a container named `ssh.pool-1.1.1`.
 To use SCMI it requires the use of the `--privileged` docker run parameter and the docker host's root directory mounted as a volume with the container's mount directory also being set in the `scmi` `--chroot` option.
 The `--setopt` option is used to add extra parameters to the default docker run command template; in the following example a named configuration volume is added which allows the SSH host keys to persist after the first container initialisation.
 Not that the placeholder `{{NAME}}` can be used in this option and is replaced with the container's name.

-##### SCMI Basic Installation
+##### SCMI Install

 ```
 $ docker run \